 Not sure when to post on any social media site?
 Let Buffer handle it for you.
 Buffer allows you to take control of post scheduling across all social media channels.

 Make the most of your email subscriber list with MailChimp.
-The tool allows you to set up and automate email marketing campaigns and provides an easy-to-use drag and drop tool so you can build clever emails without the need for too many resources.
+The tool allows you to set up and automate email marketing campaigns and provides an easy-to-use drag and drop tool to build clever emails without too many resources.
 It’s highly recommended for small and medium-sized businesses.